onap/oom/docs/OOM User Guide/oom_user_guide.rst

 In this particular init-container, the command '/root/ready.py' will be executed to determine when mariadb is ready, but this could be a simple bash script.
-The image/name section describes where and how to get the docker image from the init-container.
+The image/name section describes where and how to get the Docker image from the init-container.

 To ensure that data isn't lost when an ephemeral container undergoes life-cycle events (like being restarted), non-volatile or persistent